3 Super Fun Beach Snorkels in South Florida

 Adhere to the lifeguard flags.
 There will be signs posted about what each color flag means.
 If you have any questions about why a particular flag is flying, most lifeguards are happy to chat with you and explain.
 Always snorkel with a buddy!

 The sun is super intense in Florida.
-This is NOT an affiliate link, I love this brand of reef safe sunscreen.
 In lieu of sunscreen, whenever possible I wear an exposure shirt that has sun protection.
 You can get them at many different sporting goods shops and I find that even if they are made for running or biking, they do well in the water.
 I also recommend pool noodles for buoyancy help if you are snorkeling without a wetsuit.

 If you have any questions about this post, leave me a comment!
 If you visit any of these places, I would love to hear about your experience and/or see photos.
 Here are all of my social media links: